 Note that slot 0, normally used by the Genius HHM, is not really consumed by the GCG001.
-The slot 0 indication for the GCG001 in the PME display should be ignored: it does not impact the SBA assignments on the Genius Bus.
+The slot 0 indication for the GCG001 in the PME display should be ignored: no I/O module may be dragged into the slot.

-geniusgateway... is the default PROFINET Device Name that PME gives to a GCG001 in the Hardware Configuration under a PNC001.
+Note: geniusgateway... is the default PROFINET Device Name that PME gives to a GCG001 in the Hardware Configuration under a PNC001.
 This Device Name must match that given to the module itself using the PROFINET/DCP (Discovery and Configuration Protocol) tool (Figure 12).
 If there are multiple GCG001s on a PROFINET bus, each of the modules' Device Names must be unique.
 You can change it by selecting the device in the Navigator, then typing in a new name in the Inspector.

-Example: GCG\inside and GCG\outside are acceptable Device Names.
+Example: GCG_inside and GCG_outside are acceptable Device Names.